The Dr Sarno Back Pain Relief Method,

 We find that a structural approach, combined with the historical picture (an “inner recurring video,” actually) of past events, gives properly trained therapists more insights they need to help figure out the Client’s situation and bring their bodymind back on a “normal track.”

 6.)
-The problem is, in many cases, that neuro-muscular reaction to the accident gets, in relative terms, more-or-less permanently recorded and remembered as a “life-long survival tactic.”
+Another problem is, in many cases, that neuro-muscular reaction to an accident gets, in relative terms, more-or-less permanently recorded and remembered as a “life-long survival tactic.”
 The body-mind facilitates (makes habitual or “burns in”) such reactions of the nervous system and brain.

 This facilitation occurs by modifying the chemical bath at each synapse* located in the relevant nerve pathways.
 Many times, there are many thousands of nerves and synapses involved.
 Some motor pathways have as many as 10,000 neurons converging on ONE motor unit.*

-* Synapse: these are the “switches” in nerve pathways determining whether a particular nerve will fire … or not.
+* Synapse: these are the “switches” in nerve pathways determining whether a particular nerve will fire (transit a signal) … or not.

-Much of myo-structural, soft tissue therapy is in reality about modifying the chemical bath at the synapses back to a more normal state.
-Then, they’ll spend more time in the OFF position, keeping the nerves, muscles, & organs in a more calm state.
+Much of myo-structural, soft tissue therapy is, in reality, about modifying the chemical bath at the synapses back to a more normal state.
+Then, they’ll spend more time in the OFF position, keeping the nerves, muscles, & organs in a more calm, relaxed state.

 There are several ways to “inhibit” (reduce or stop) the firing of a synapse and its nerve.
 It appears that focused attention — mindfulness — is a neurologically “inhibitory” activity, which might well explain why attention — also related to mindfulness or meditation — can in many cases spontaneously turn stress, tension, and resulting pain OFF.